NikDeKur/ploader/README.md

 # Plugin Loader (ploader)

-A utility that provides the ability to easily interact with the minecraft server.
-Allows you to send commands and move files.
+A utility that provides the ability to easily interact with the minecraft server by uploading plugins or running commands.

 ## Installation